Julie Bishop: Chancellor of the Australian National University

 When it was announced that ANU Vice chancellor Genevieve Bell would be resigning, many calls came from the ANU community for Bishop to step down as well (including a petition signed by more than 200 staff and students.).
-However, in an interview with ABC Radio Canberra, Bishop stated that she believed to be receiving numerous amounts of positive feedback, that no one was calling for her resignation, and that she would stay in her role until her term ends in 2026.
+However, in an interview with ABC Radio Canberra, Bishop stated that she believed she was receiving positive feedback, that no one was calling for her resignation, and that she would stay in her role until her term ends in 2026.
 Rather than appearing at the Senate inquiry, Bishop chose to respond in a letter, accusing the inquiry and senator Pocock of exposing Dr Allen and viewers to psychological harm.
 Dr Allen is a free agent and chose to speak up against the toxic culture within the ANU council.
 In the 25 page letter, Bishop also accused senator Pocock of not appropriately informing her of the bullying allegations, and claimed that the Senate inquiry, in which the allegations were first brought up, did not have "appropriate trauma-informed principles."
-Senator Pocock had raised the workplace grievances with Genevieve Bell in a letter sent on the 25 June 2025.
+Senator Pocock had raised the workplace grievances with Genevieve Bell in a letter sent on 25 June 2025.

-Renew ANU plans to save $250m by 2026, and has resulted in extensive cuts to the university, including to staff, courses, and entire departments.
+Renew ANU was initially introduced as a plan to save $250m by 2026, and resulted in extensive cuts to the university, including to staff, courses, and entire departments.
+Reporting in early 2026, however, indicated that the reported financial deficit cited as the rationale for such drastic budget slashes across the university were likely overstated.
+The minutes of an ANU council meeting from February 18, 2026, reported a $45 million operating deficit for the university, in contrast to the $110 deficit predicted at the launch of the Renew ANU project.

+On the 8th of May 2026, Bishop officially resigned from her role as ANU chancellor reportedly citing concerns over the involvement of the Tertiary Education Quality and Standards Agency in the aftermath of the departure of former Vice Chancellor Genevieve Bell and the agency's oversight during the run-up to hiring the next university chancellor.
+At the time of her resignation, Bishop had 7 months remaining in her term as chancellor.